 The people caring for you use your information to provide treatment, check the quality of your care and help to make good decisions about your health.
-With your permission we can keep your relatives, carer and friends up to date with the progress of your treatment.
+Only with your permission would we keep your relatives, carer and friends up to date with the progress of your treatment.

 We also sometimes use your information more generally to: